DeanGaffney/secret-santa/README.md

 # Secret Santa
-A Secret Santa desktop application built for family members using electron.js and reactjs
+A Secret Santa desktop application built for family members using Electron.js and React.js